bersling/sveltepuzzle/README.md

 npx cap add ios
 ```

 BOOM💥, you now have mobile apps.
-More info on initial setup here https://capacitorjs.com/docs/getting-started.
+The only thing left to do for a Svelte app built with Svelte Kit and SSG is change `dist` to `build` in `capacitor.config.ts`.

 To run and build the android version, install Android Studio and open the `android` folder.